Auckland University of Technology: City campus

 City Campus spreads over several sites in the heart of central Auckland.
 The largest site is situated on Wellesley Street East and is home to most of the academic units and central administration, including the Vice-Chancellor's Office and research centres.
 The Faculties of Business, Economics and Law, Design and Creative Technologies, Culture and Society and Te Ara Poutama share this location.

 Facilities of the campus include an early childhood centre, International Student Centre, printing centre, gym, Chinese Centre, Pasifika Student Support Service, Postgraduate Centre and Te Tari Āwhina Learning Development Centre.
 The Central Library holds over 245,000 books and journals on four floors.
 There are cafes, restaurants and bars, including the student-owned Vesbar.
 Training restaurants Piko Restaurant and Four Seasons Restaurant have operated commercially since 2011.
 There is also a marae, the AUT Shop, St Paul St Art Gallery, a university bookshop, and the Wellesley student apartments.

 AUT has recently completed a number of buildings, including the new WZ building designed to house the engineering, computer science and mathematics students under one roof.
 The first 8 levels of the 12-storey $120 million building opened in July 2018 to coincide with the start of the second academic semester.
 The building itself was designed to be a teaching tool, with structural components visible, ceilings left exposed for viewing and the building management systems being visible on screens for analysis by students.
 Sustainability was also a goal, with rain water being collected for use in the labs, occupancy sensors in the rooms to ensure that areas are not being unnecessarily lit and solar fins on the outside of the building to regulate heat from the sun and ease load on the air-conditioning system.

 Another recent building completion is the $98 million WG precinct.
 Named after the former Chancellor of the university, the Sir Paul Reeves Building hosts the School of Communication Studies.
 The 12-storey building was officially opened by Prime Minister John Key on 22 March 2013.
 It provides an additional learning space of about 20,000 square metres that consists of convention spaces, screen and television studios and a motion capture, sound and performance studio.

+The most recent addition to the city campus is the WQ building (Formally known as Te Āhuru Student Accommodation and Recreation Centre).
+This building serves as the home to 697 students in the student accommodation part of the building operated by UniLodge.
+The rest of the building is occupied by the AUT Recreation centre which has a multipurpose court, breakout rooms, dance studios as well as staff offices.
+The student accommodation opened its doors in February 2021 and the Recreation Centre followed shortly later with it being officially opened by MP Chlöe Swarbrick on 22 July 2021.